 heroes; it's not that superpowered heroes couldn't use the fortune and the free time, but Cosmic Balance seems to say that you can't have both.
 Narratively speaking, for these characters, having massive wads of cash to blow

-on designing and building things like a Grappling-Hook Pistol is
+on things like a Grappling-Hook Pistol is

 The most recognizable modern example is Bruce Wayne

 , but when he first appeared this was already a live trope in the Pulp Magazine

 For the characters they're pretending to be, see Upper-Class Wit

 or Upper-Class Twit

 .
 If rather than concealing a Super Powered Alter Ego the character actually is

 a rich idiot with no day job, they're Uncle Pennybags

 .
 If they make no attempt to mask their identity, they're a Gentleman Adventurer